2013–2014 Student Conference Schedule

 February 26, 2014

-Dynamics of Smarter Energy will explore how advancements in disruptive technologies are benefiting young companies and creating growth opportunities for traditional firms.
+Powering Innovation in a Dynamic Market will explore how advancements in disruptive technologies are benefiting young companies and creating growth opportunities for traditional firms.
 Speakers will focus on the challenges and risks that come with the changing business environment and how industry leaders are approaching the future of energy.

 April 12, 2014